whitemike889/try/docs/GettingStarted/Verify.md

 ### Document Verification

 `dotnet try verify` is a compiler for documentation.
-With this command,you can make sure that every code snippet will work and is in sync with the backing project.
+With this command, you can make sure that every code snippet will work and is in sync with the backing project.

 You can see `dotnet try verify` at work in two ways: In the document UI and using `dotnet try verify` command.
-Let's see in practice.
+Let's see it in practice.

 Exercise